-But, what’s more surprising, is that many people believe Scotch Moss and Irish Moss are two separate plants, when in fact, they are the same plant known as (Sagina subulata).
+What’s more surprising, is that many people believe Scotch Moss and Irish Moss are two separate plant species, when in fact, they are the same plant known as (Sagina Subulata).

 To start with let’s talk about this plant’s appearance.
 Scotch moss or Irish moss grows low to the ground and has a dense, carpet-like growth habit.
 The leaves are small and oval-shaped with a pointed tip that is 1 cm long and arranged in a spiral pattern.

 The flowers are one of the key features to tell it apart from other types of moss.
-They have white and star-shaped with five petals 4–5 in mm and the stems are 2–4 cm long that bloom in the spring.
+They have white and star-shaped with five petals that are 4–5 mm and the stems 2–4 cm long and bloom in the spring.

-Irish and Scotch moss tends to grow moderately, generally spreading several centimeters annually.
+Irish or Scotch moss tends to grow moderately, generally spreading several centimeters annually.
 Its average size at maturity is one inch high and 12 inches wide.

 It takes around six weeks for patches of this plant to attain proper health and true color.
 Furthermore, it takes longer for it to grow outwards and 2-3 years to create a healthy mat.